What’s the Difference? Induction vs. Gas and Electric Stoves

 Unlike a conventional gas or electric stove, an induction cooktop doesn’t produce thermal heat.
 Instead, electromagnets inside the burners transfer energy to the cookware on top of them.
 That energy causes the pots and pans to heat, cooking the food inside.

 Although induction cooktops have been around since the 1970s, they’ve just recently started to gain traction in the marketplace.
-The global household induction cooktop market will reach more than $13 billion by 2022, according to Allied Market Research.
-In March of 2019, 18 of the 21 induction cooktop models tested by Consumer Reports made their list of recommended models.
+The global household induction cooktop market is expected to grow at a compound annual growth rate (CAGR) of 8.5 percent through 2028, according to Grand View Research.
 Induction technology certainly has its advantages, but a gas or electric stove may still better suit your lifestyle, budget, and cooking needs.
 Read on to compare them side by side—induction vs. gas and electric—so that their major differences can help you make the best decision for your kitchen.

 Induction offers speed.